 Now that it is the biggest show in town, Facebook is all but open about mistreating its users and shows little concern over various examples of bullying, along the lines of “our way or the highway”.
 For example, Facebook closed Salman Rushdie’s account because they were not convinced it was, in fact, him who opened the account.
 He was denied access to his account until he actually sent them a passport photocopy.
 Even then his account was restored under his “official” name, Ahmed Rushdie: it was only after his further complaints that he managed to convince Facebook to restore the original name.
 As entertaining as the story might be, it reveals the shape of a much more general problem which is that with Facebook, social discourse has significantly moved to the web and has been privatized along the way.
 This means that a corporation with anonymous board members somewhere on another continent gets to decide how people present themselves, interact, what they share and who gets to exploit the resulting social network.
 You don’t get any kind of say other than opting in or out.
 And as Rushdie’s example vividly illustrates, if they so choose, no one can make them let you in.
 At this point, I fail to see how putting a corporation between you and the people closest to you can seem at all acceptable.

 Looking not too far back, we have seen this scenario before: at one point in time, AOL was the only commercial e-mail provider.
 As inconceivable as it might seem today, for a long time, it was impossible to exchange e-mail messages with users of other e-mail providers, when other e-mail providers started offering their services.
 However, over time, protocols were developed to facilitate e-mail exchange between various providers and today anything other than a distributed e-mail system is unimaginable (although e.g. Google will discreetly stifle competition by occasionally rejecting e-mail from gmx.com).
 It may be as unimaginable today with social networks as it was a few decades ago with AOL, but if distributed e-mail made sense to us, distributed social networking is likely to as well.
 What might it look like?
-Go and see for yourself: its called Diaspora* and you can tell me there what you think of it.
+Go and see for yourself: its called Diaspora*.

 Allow me to finish by pointing out an interesting contrast between Zuckerberg’s sister and a news clip from The Onion: Zuckerberg’s sister tries to be serious but comes across as silly as she argues for abolition of privacy on the web, while The Onion tries to be silly but comes across as serious as they describe “the CIA’s cost cutting Facebook programme”.
 Enjoy the clip!